Fabric-Pro/fabric-code/README.md

 Fabric Code is a memory-first coding harness, built on top of the Letta memory API.
 Instead of working in independent sessions, you work with a persisted agent that learns over time and is portable across models (Claude Sonnet/Opus, GPT-5, Gemini 3 Pro, GLM-4.6, and more).

-> **Note:** Fabric Code is a fork of [Letta Code](https://github.com/letta-ai/letta-code) maintained by Fabric Pro.
+> **Note:** Fabric Code is maintained by Fabric Pro.
 It uses the Letta memory backend for persistent agent state.

 ![](https://github.com/Fabric-Pro/fabric-code/blob/main/assets/fabric-code-demo.gif)